MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2024-03-15-active-directory-domain-controller-tls-ldaps.md

 permalink: /en/active-directory-domain-controller-tls-ldaps/
 ---

-If LDAP over SSL (LDAPS) is running on your domain controllers (properly formatted certificates are installed on them), it is worth checking whether the legacy TLS 1.0 and TLS 1.1 protocols with 64-bit block ciphers are enabled on these DCs.
+If LDAP over SSL (LDAPS) is&nbsp;running on your domain controllers (properly formatted certificates are&nbsp;installed on them), it&nbsp;is&nbsp;worth checking whether&nbsp;the&nbsp;legacy TLS 1.0 and&nbsp;TLS 1.1 protocols with&nbsp;64-bit block ciphers are&nbsp;enabled on these DCs.

-Although [Microsoft is planning to disable TLS 1.0 and TLS 1.1](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/tls-1-0-and-tls-1-1-soon-to-be-disabled-in-windows/ba-p/3887947) in the near future, these protocols are still enabled by default on Windows Server 2022.
+Although [Microsoft is&nbsp;planning to&nbsp;disable TLS 1.0 and&nbsp;TLS 1.1](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/tls-1-0-and-tls-1-1-soon-to-be-disabled-in-windows/ba-p/3887947) in&nbsp;the&nbsp;near future, these protocols are&nbsp;still enabled by&nbsp;default on Windows Server 2022.

-The [Nmap](https://nmap.org/) tool does a good job at checking LDAPS configuration remotely:
+The [Nmap](https://nmap.org/) tool does a&nbsp;good job at checking LDAPS configuration remotely:

 ```bash
 nmap --script ssl-enum-ciphers -p 636 'contoso-dc.contoso.com'